SergeiKarulin/ComradeAI/docs/AgentExamples.md

 ### Explanation
 - The script initializes the ComradeAI Mycelium router and sets up a dialog with a text prompt for processing.
 - The message_received_handler handles the response from the Gemini Pro Vision agent.
 In this example, it simply prints the text content of the response, but it can be modified to handle images or videos.
-- The requestAgentConfig is formatted as a JSON string to ensure it meets the requirements of the ComradeAI framework.